-The Company a clinical-stage biotech company focused on developing and commercializing new therapeutics to alleviate pain.
+The Company is a clinical-stage biotech company focused on developing and commercializing new therapeutics to alleviate pain.
 The Company's clinical focus is to selectively target the sodium ion-channel known as "NaV1.7", which has been genetically validated as a pain receptor in human physiology.
 A NaV1.7 blocker is a chemical entity that modulates the structure of the sodium-channel in a way to prevent the transmission of pain perception to the central nervous system ("CNS").
 The Company's goal is to develop a novel and proprietary class of NaV blockers that target the body's peripheral nervous system.

-The Company has formally launched two programs developing pain treatment therapeutics, both based on the same proprietary molecule, as follows:
+The Company has formally launched three programs developing pain treatment therapeutics, both based on the same proprietary molecule, as follows:

 Neuropathic Pain: CC8464 is being developed to address certain types of neuropathic pain.
-The chemical characteristics of CC8464 restrict its entry into the CNS and limit its effect to the NaV1.7 receptors in the peripheral nervous system, which consists of the nerves outside the brain and spinal cord.
-Activation of other receptors in the CNS can result in side effects, including addiction and other centrally mediated adverse effects.
+The chemical characteristics of CC8464 restrict its entry into the CNS and limit its effect to the NaV1.7 channels in the peripheral nervous system, which consists of the nerves outside the brain and spinal cord.
+Activation of other channels in the CNS can result in side effects, including addiction and other centrally mediated adverse effects.
 Since CC8464 is designed to not penetrate the CNS it is highly unlikely to produce CNS mediated side effects including euphoria or addiction.
-Based on its characteristics, preclinical studies (described below) and the Phase 1 studies the Company has completed to date, the Company believes that CC8464, if approved, could become an attractive option for both patients and physicians as a treatment for moderate-to-severe pain in EM and iSFN.
+Based on its characteristics, preclinical studies (described below) and the Phase 1 studies the Company has completed to date, the Company believes that CC8464, if approved, could become an attractive option for both patients and physicians as a treatment for moderate-to-severe pain in Erythromelalgia ("EM") and idiopathic small fiber neuropathy ("iSFN").

-Eye Pain: Based on the same proprietary molecule as CC8464, the Company's newly launched program, titled CT2000, is for the potential treatment of both acute and chronic eye pain.
-NaV1.7 receptor is present on the cornea, making it a viable biological target for treating eye pain.
+Eye Pain: Based on a novel formulation of CC8464, the Company's Eye Pain program, titled CT2000, is for the potential treatment of both acute and chronic eye pain.
+NaV1.7 channels are present on the cornea, making it a viable biological target for treating eye pain.
 Eye pain may occur with various conditions, including severe dry eye disease, trauma and surgery.
 Existing therapies for eye pain (such as steroids, topical non-steroidal anti-inflammatory agents, lubricants, local anesthetics) are limited in their effectiveness and/or limited in the duration that they may be prescribed because of safety issues.
 The Company intends to explore the viability of developing CT2000 as a topical agent for the relief of eye pain.
 A potential advantage of this approach is that topical administration of CT2000 is unlikely to lead to any hypersensitivity or skin reactions, like what was noted with systemic administration of CC8464, because the systemic absorption from a topical administration would be extremely limited.
-The Company has commenced development of a topical ophthalmic formulation of CT2000 that would initially be evaluated for ophthalmic toxicology and then followed by a POC trial in patients.
+The Company has commenced development of a topical ophthalmic formulation of CT2000 that would initially be evaluated for ophthalmic toxicology and then followed by a proof-of-concept ("POC") trial in patients.
 The Company expects the trials for this ophthalmic formulation of CT2000 to start in 2025.